-Did you know that 165 million cups of herbal tea are consumed worldwide every day?
-That’s a staggering number!
-If you’re a tea lover like me, you probably enjoy exploring the vast array of flavors and health benefits that herbal teas have to offer.
+Were you aware that there are 165 million cups of herbal tea consumed daily worldwide?
+It’s an impressive figure!
+If you’re a tea enthusiast like myself, you likely appreciate discovering the wide variety of flavors and wellness advantages that herbal teas provide.

 But have you ever wondered what the ideal temperature is for steeping your favorite herbal blend?
 Well, you’ve come to the right place!
 In this article, I will guide you through the optimal steeping temperatures for various types of herbal teas, such as chamomile, peppermint, hibiscus, ginger, rooibos, and lavender.
 Each tea has its specific temperature range to bring out its unique flavors and therapeutic properties.